cproctor/django-banjo/README.md

             sounds.append('{} says {}'.format(animal.name, animal.sound))
         return {'sounds': sounds}

+Some views, such as "newanimal," require arguments.
+When a view requires arguments, pass an `args` dict to the decorator to specify the expected names and types of arguments.
+Argument types must be `str`, `bool`, `int`, or `float`.

 ### Running the app

 Now you can run `banjo` from the directory containing the `app` folder and the server will start.
 Use the `--port` command to serve from a custom port; the default is 5000.

+Banjo provides a visual API browser at `/api`.

 Here is an example of interacting with this app using the `httpie` command-line
 utility: